 - Predictor for regulatory in vitro and in vivo assays

-- Rapid and reliable
+- Rapid and reliable three-part test

 |Test Name||Sensitivity (%)||Specificity (%)|

-|Bacterial reversion (Ames)||60||77|
+|Bacterial Reversion (Ames)||60||77|

-Applications in the Genotoxicity Assessment
+Applications in Genotoxicity Testing and Assessment

 - Early non-regulatory preclinical development phase of pharmaceuticals applied as genotoxicity screen – ToxTracker® can predict, with high accuracy, the outcomes of the regulatory in vitro battery of genotoxicity testing (positive in mutation or chromosome damage tests).

 - GLP-compliant assay as follow up of the regulatory in vitro battery of genotoxicity assays to provide insight into MOA of genotoxic compounds – This information can be used in a weight-of-evidence approach to claim a safety threshold limit of exposure.

 - It can be used as a prescreen or mechanistic follow up of the regulatory in vitro genotoxicity testing for cosmetic ingredients and final products.